 Thirdly, there is evidence that reducing ocular pain through trichiasis surgery improves engagement in productive paid and agricultural activities.
 At baseline we found that trichiasis cases suffered from ocular pain, which was reported to interfere with their personal care, sleep and social participation.
 It also affected perceived involvement in productive household, paid or agricultural activities, suggesting that trichiasis pain contributes to disability and impedes productivity.
 One year after trichiasis surgery, the frequency of ocular pain interfering in productive activities markedly reduced, and the proportion of trichiasis cases that reported ocular pain interfering with productive activities significantly reduced by more than two thirds.
 Similar results have been reported in a longitudinal study, in which the proportion of trichiasis cases with pain and discomfort reduced by more than 90% six months after trichiasis surgery7.
+Chronic pain may lead to depression and other mental disorders.
+Alleviating the ocular pain through surgery might also have a positive effect in improving mental health.
+Further studies are needed to explore the effect of trachomatous trichiasis and its surgical management on mental health of affected individuals.

-This study is the first large comparative longitudinal study to measure the impact of trichiasis surgery on participation, difficulty and assistance needs of people living with trichiasis on a wide range of productive and leisure activities.
+This study is the first large comparative longitudinal study to measure the impact of trichiasis surgery on participation, difficulty and assistance needs of people living with trichiasis on a wide range of productive and leisure/social activities.
 The same interviewers collected data at both baseline and follow-up to ensure questionnaires were administered in a standard way.
 The study has a number of limitations.
 The interviewers were not masked to the trichiasis status of the participants.
 We cannot exclude the possibility of response bias.
 In an earlier report, more than 90% of the cases in this study reported satisfaction with the outcomes of TT surgery13.
 In low-income settings such as this study's area, participation in productive activities would be affected by seasonality of activities.
-The baseline and 1-year follow-up data were collected during the same time of the year: the dry season when communities are less engaged in productive activities and more engaged in leisure activities compared to other times of the year.
+The baseline and 1-year follow-up data were collected during the same time of the year: the dry season when communities are less engaged in productive activities and more engaged in leisure/social activities compared to other times of the year.
 This might explain the lack of difference in the proportion of both cases and comparison participants engaged in most of the productive activities between baseline and follow-up.
 Activity participation, difficulty and assistance were measured through self-report.
 Time spent in different activities was not measured, as pilot studies demonstrated difficulty estimating and recalling this.
 The pain impact questionnaire was not a standardized tool, but was developed to be locally relevant through community focus group discussion.
+Type I error is possible from multiple comparisons.